FrostOnMars/GetWeather/README.md

 Hello, world!

 PURPOSE OF THIS APP:
 This app is a practice application using C#, Api, and (Postgres) SQL to learn new skills and demonstrate what I can do for future employers.
-It searches the names of 5 hard-coded cities, finds the 5 closest matches, and returns weather conditions into a SQL database.
+It searches the names of 5 hard-coded cities, finds the 5 closest matches for each, and returns weather conditions into a SQL database.
 Cities are hard-coded here for demonstration, but future extensibility may include ways to read input from a variety of sources (tables, user input, etc) and search by city name, lat/lon, and zip code.

 I have added methods for converting units of measurement and translating weather data into user-friendly language.
 Examples of these conversions include:
   - converting wind speed degrees into directions on a compass